TSWG-b23a0253/Animal-Crossing-Eplus-Memory-Map/coordinates/Opening-Player-Y-Coordinate/README.md

 <img width="1440" alt="image" src="https://github.com/user-attachments/assets/91749c0f-7b8c-4509-a3b7-5abb46c761cb" />

 ## 1-2.
 Limitations During the Opening Sequence

-Unlike during normal outdoor gameplay, modifying the Y coordinate during the opening sequence does not appear to allow the player to enter the ocean or reach the deserted island.
+By modifying the Y coordinate during the opening sequence, the player can move partially into the ocean, but cannot travel far enough to reach the deserted island.

-- The player does not appear to be able to enter the ocean.
-- The deserted island does not appear to be reachable.